 Voluntary Right to Buy Pilot

-whg is taking part in the Voluntary Right to Buy (VRTB) Pilot.
+The Midlands Voluntary Right to Buy (VRTB) Pilot was launched on 16 August 2018. whg is taking part.
 Eligible customers may qualify for a discount on the purchase price of their rented home.
-The pilot will run until March 2020.

 Some properties are exempt from VRTB.
 If your home is eligible, you will also need to meet certain criteria as a tenant.
 Limited Government funding means that there is no guarantee that an application will be successful.
 More information can be found at the GOV.UK Right to Buy website.

 VRTB: need to know

 - Can I definitely take part in VRTB?

 - Because there is limited funding, the Government will select applications by ballot from all the registrations.
 Registration is open from 16 August and will close a month later.
 The Government will then randomly select applications to proceed.
 Those applications will be allocated a Unique Reference Number (URN).
 If you do not receive a URN you cannot make your application to whg